"My dear, I believe there are more cells in the next room," Wynne said gently, touching her arm.

 Vaughan nodded.
 "You have my vote."

-She nodded to Wynne, who looked doubtful as she leaned in to freeze the lock, which then broke under a blow from Una's hammer.
+"Very well."
+Una nodded to Wynne, who looked doubtful as she leaned in to freeze the lock, which then broke under a blow from Una's hammer.

 "Mages, too, along with elves and dwarves?
 Quite the band of miscreants you've gathered."